Kev-KW/Probability-Calculator/readme.md

 - Holys used
 - Resets used
 - Lmods used
-- Total cost in gold (and in thousands for convenience)
+- Total cost in gold and platinum

 ## Contributers
 - Me :>